 Lying down after eating can exacerbate your acid reflux symptoms, but it’s not the only offender.
 Certain foods are more likely to trigger acid reflux symptoms than others.
 If you deal with heartburn on a regular basis, you may want to avoid triggering foods, especially before bedtime.

 If you must eat before bedtime, try to opt for healthier snacks that are less likely to activate your acid reflux symptoms.
 Balanced snacks such as blueberries, nut butter, warm milk and honey, and low-fat yogurt with granola can be better choices for eating before bedtime.

 One way to mitigate acid reflux symptoms while you're sleeping, is to adjust the position you sleep in.
 Numerous studies have shown that sleeping at an incline on your left side can prevent acid from refluxing while you’re sleeping.
 When you’re sleeping on your back, stomach, or right side, stomach acid can rise above the level of the esophagus and enter your esophagus, causing heartburn and other acid reflux symptoms.
-Sleeping at an incline on your left side is considered the best sleeping posture for acid reflux.
+The MedCline Reflux Relief System allows you to sleep on an incline on your left side, which is considered the best sleeping posture for acid reflux.

 Not lying down after eating is one way to prevent acid reflux flare ups, but for many, symptoms persist whether or not they eat right before bedtime.
 If you struggle with nighttime acid reflux, MedCline’s Reflux Relief System may be the solution for you.